-- Before removing or disconnecting any lines, fittings, or related items, relieve all pressure in the air, oil, fuel, and cooling systems.
+Before removing or disconnecting any lines, fittings, or related items, relieve all pressure in the air, oil, fuel, and cooling systems.
 Remain alert for possible pressure when disconnecting any device from a system that contains pressure.
-High pressure oil or fuel can cause death or personal injury. - Always wear protective clothing when working on any refrigerant lines and make sure that the workplace is well ventilated.
+High-pressure oil or fuel can cause death or personal injury.

+- Always wear protective clothing when working on any refrigerant lines and make sure that the workplace is well ventilated.
 Inhalation of fumes can cause death or personal injury.
 To protect the environment, liquid refrigerant systems must be properly emptied and filled using equipment that prevents the release of refrigerant gas.
 Federal law requires capturing and recycling refrigerant. - When moving or lifting any heavy equipment or parts, make sure to use proper techniques and assistance.
-Ensure all lifting devices such as chains, hooks, or slings are in good condition and are of the correct load capacity.
+Ensure all lifting devices such as chains, hooks, or slings are in good condition and are rated for the correct load capacity.
 Make sure all lifting devices are positioned correctly.

 - Corrosion inhibitors and lubricating oils may contain alkali.
 DO NOT get the substance in eyes and avoid prolonged or repeated contact with skin.
 DO NOT swallow.
 If ingested, seek immediate medical attention.
 DO NOT induce vomiting.
 In case of contact, immediately wash skin with soap and water.
 In case of harmful contact, immediately contact a physician.
-Always keep any chemicals OUT OF REACH OF CHILDREN. - Naphtha and Methyl Ethyl Ketone (MEK) are flammable materials and must be used with caution.
-Follow the manufacturer's instructions to ensure safety when using these materials.
 Always keep any chemicals OUT OF REACH OF CHILDREN. - When working on the vehicle, be alert for hot parts on systems that have just been turned off, exhaust gas flow, and hot fluids in lines, tubes, and compartments.
 Contact with any hot surface may cause burns.